antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

     [**Figure    1: Probeset Verification table**](_static/images/UsingR2genome_probesettable.png)

-	When we access the genome browser via the One Gene View page, by default R2 has enabled a number of annotations (Tracks).
+	When we access the genome browser via the View a Gene page, by default R2 has enabled a number of annotations (Tracks).
 At the top of the Transcript View display, R2 depicts all known expressed sequence tag (EST) and mRNA sequences aligned to the genome (synchronized with the USCS database regularly).